The Slow Pace of Change in Big Law

 Use-Case Identification & Collaborative Governance

-A structured, practice-aligned approach to AI was described as best practice, with Foley Hoag illustrating success through:
+A structured, practice-aligned approach to AI was described as best practice, with success often achieved through:

 - Use-case discovery